lvaldenebro/landing-page/README.md

 Clone the repository and run `npm install` to create the `node_modules` folder.
 Use it locally with `npm start`.

+If you want to deploy the code into GitHub Pages, once the code is done and pushed run npm run docs and add, commit and push the updated docs folder.

 ## License

 All this code is released into the public domain.

 ## Demo